-Knowing the Washington quarter key dates, rarities and varieties will help you realize that small differences on the coin can mean large differences in its value.
-Listed below you will find a description of each type with a photo to help you recognize the coin.
-Many factors going to determining the value of a coin and some of them are quite valuable while others are not.
+Knowing the Washington quarter key dates, rarities, and varieties will help you realize that small differences on the coin can mean large differences in its value.
+Many factors going to determining the value of a coin, and some of them are quite valuable while others are not.
 Look at the pictures and read each description carefully so you can identify these coins.

 01 of 11